 I had never missed a deadline at work.
 While my husband was in school, he picked up our son as soon as his nap was over – which allowed me to work as late as I needed, and I was often the last person out of the building each night.
 With my husband out of town, I could no longer stay at the office after we closed.
 Instead, I took work home.
 I still put in the time, just not at the office.
 But this was years before working from home became normal, and my boss wanted to see me at my desk.

 I had long dreamed of starting my own company.
 Months before, I had even put together a business plan.
 But I was absolutely terrified of going out on my own; I was still the main breadwinner in our family and didn’t want to risk our security.

 That Tuesday, my boss’s ultimatum changed that.

-I borrowed the money to cover our bills for three months.
-That Friday I turned in my two weeks’ notice.
+It took me three days to borrow money to cover our bills for three months.
+That Friday I turned in my notice.

-Fortunately, in those two weeks, I booked enough business that I was able to hit the ground running, and I’ve never looked back.
-Since 2001 I’ve helped countless organizations create ad campaigns, marketing strategies, logos, and websites, and I still love what I do.
+Fortunately, in those two weeks, I booked enough business to hit the ground running, and I’ve never looked back.